SeisComP/seiscomp/doc/base/glossary.rst

       `gempa GmbH <http://www.gempa.de/>`_ is a spin-off from :term:`GFZ` offering a range of services and products to monitor, process and analyze seismicity.
 It is the main development and service company for SeisComP.

+   GEOFON
+      GEOFON (https://geofon.gfz-potsdam.de) is part of the Modular Earth Science Infrastructure (MESI) at :term:`GFZ`.

    geometrical spreading
       The component of reduction in wave amplitude due to the radial spreading of seismic energy with